Self-interaction and transport of solvated electrons in molten salts: Discussion

 or, equivalently, by the Helfand-Einstein formula:\cite{helfand1960transport, grasselli2021invariance}

-Here, $\Omega$ represents the system's volume; $k_B$ is Boltzmann's constant; $T$ is the temperature; $\mathbf{J}$ denotes the charge flux; and $\bm{\Delta \mu}(t)=\Omega\int_0^t \mathbf{J}(t') \dd{t'}$ refers to the displaced dipole.
-For a quantum system under the adiabatic approximation, the definition of $\mathbf{J}$ must consider the quantum nature of electrons, while nuclei are treated as classical point charges.
+Here, $\Omega$ represents the system's volume, $k_B$ is Boltzmann's constant, $T$ is the temperature, $\mathbf{J}$ denotes the charge flux, and $\bm{\Delta \mu}(t)=\Omega\int_0^t \mathbf{J}(t') \dd{t'}$ is the displaced dipole.
+For a quantum system in the adiabatic approximation, the definition of $\mathbf{J}$ must consider the quantum nature of electrons, while nuclei are treated as classical point charges.
 In principle, any partitioning of the continuous electronic charge density is equally valid.
 Within an independent-electron picture, $\mathbf{J}$ is usually defined in terms of either the macroscopic polarization\cite{resta1994macroscopic} and its derivatives with respect to nuclear coordinates, the Born Effective-Charge tensors,\cite{resta1994macroscopic, ghosez1998dynamical} or MLWFs.\cite{marzari2012maximally}

-This perspective is quite different from the classical view of ionic fluids, where ions are considered point charges with a well-defined attached charge.
-This classical-like picture can be restored under suitable topological conditions by considering a combination of the gauge invariance of transport coefficients and Thouless' theory of quantization of particle transport.
+This perspective is quite different from the classical view of ionic fluids, where ions are considered point charges with a well-defined charge attached to them.
+This classical picture can be restored under suitable topological conditions by considering a combination of the gauge invariance of transport coefficients and Thouless' theory of quantization of particle transport.
 This approach allows the use of a charge flux defined in terms of integer atomic Oxidation States (OSs):\cite{grasselli2019topological, pegolo2022topology}

 Here, $Q_\ell$ and $\mathbf{V}_\ell$ represent the OS and velocity of the $\ell$th nucleus, respectively.
-This holds when the topology of the configuration space of nuclear coordinates does not contain relevant regions where the electronic gap closes, and the system becomes metallic; a class of systems where this holds is that of stoichiometric molten salts.\cite{grasselli2019topological, pegolo2022topology} Conversely, when this condition is not met, charge is displaced not only as OSs attached to nuclei, but also through adiabatic electronic diffusion, as seen in the case of solvated electrons in molten salts.\cite{pegolo2020oxidation, pegolo2022topology} A classical-like picture can still be maintained from the perspective of MLWFs: in the Wannier representation, the charge flux becomes:
+This holds when the topology of the configuration space of nuclear coordinates does not contain relevant regions where the electronic gap closes, and the system becomes metallic; a class of systems where this holds is that of stoichiometric molten salts.\cite{grasselli2019topological, pegolo2022topology} Conversely, when this condition is not met, charge is displaced not only as OSs attached to nuclei, but also through adiabatic electronic diffusion, as seen in the case of solvated electrons in molten salts.\cite{pegolo2020oxidation, pegolo2022topology} A classical picture can still be maintained from the perspective of MLWFs: in the Wannier representation, the charge flux becomes: